London Pass Review 2025: Is It Worth It? Honest Pros & Cons

-Use promo code: GO5POT (Look for “promo code?” in Step 4 of checkout)
+(Look for “promo code?” in Step 4 at checkout to manually enter it if needed.)

 Note: The official site usually has its own discount, and if a larger discount is being offered, you’ll automatically get the best discount with the above link.